Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Introduction

 \subsection{Running example}

 To help illustrate the concepts discussed in this paper, we introduce a simple example data set based on a 10-dimensional multivariate normal (MVN) distribution.
-The R logic needed to reproduce all of the results for this example can be found at \href{http://www.dartmouth.edu/~hrfrost/EESPCA}{http://www.dartmouth.edu/\textasciitilde hrfrost/EESPCA}.
+The R logic needed to reproduce all of the results for this example can be found in the Supplementary Material.
 The population mean is set to the zero vector, $\boldsymbol{\mu} = (0,0,0,0,0,0,0,0,0,0)$, and the population covariance matrix is given a two block covariance structure with a covariance of 0.5 among the first four variables and between the last two variables, and a covariance of 0 among all other variables.
 All population variances are set to one, which aligns with the common practice of performing PCA after standardization.
 For this $\boldsymbol{\Sigma}$, the first population PC has equal non-zero loadings for just the first four variables and the second population PC has equal non-zero loadings for just the last two variables.
 If the matrix $\mathbf{V}$ holds the population PC loadings, the first two columns are:

 The variances of these population PCs are $\boldsymbol{\lambda} = (2.5, 1.5)$.

 For an example set of 100 independent samples drawn from this MVN distribution, the loadings of the first two sample PCs (rounded to three decimal places) are: